Snow Removal in Spokane Valley

-When the snow starts to fall, the City of Spokane Valley crew goes into action.
-The primary routes — which include main arterials, critical intersections and hillsides— are plowed whenever there is accumulation.
+When the snow starts to fall, city road crews go into action.
+Primary travel routes — which include main arterial streets, critical intersections and hillside roads — are plowed whenever there is snow accumulation.

-When possible, the primary plow takes place overnight because it is the safest time for both citizens and the plow driver as there is less traffic on the roads.
-Also the faster that roadways are cleared the less likelihood that snow will become an ice layer.
+When possible, a primary plow takes place overnight because it is the safest time for both citizens and the plow driver as there is less traffic on the roads.
+Also, the faster that roadways are cleared the less likelihood that snow will become an ice layer.

 Residential streets on the valley floor are considered for plowing when the city receives more than 3 inches of snow and traffic flow is significantly reduced.
-Currently, the City of Spokane Valley uses contracted graders to plow residential areas within the City.
 There are 624 lane miles to plow, and it takes about 48 hours a full residential plow.
 When the city initiates a full residential plow, residents can track the progress on a snowplowing map.

 If you want to be notified when the City of Spokane Valley starts a full residential plow, sign up to receive emails or follow us on Twitter or like us on Facebook.

-To help keep sidewalks safer for schoolchildren, seniors and those with mobility concerns, community members are responsible for keeping sidewalks cleared when three or more inches of snow/ice accumulate.
+To help keep sidewalks safer for schoolchildren, seniors and those with mobility concerns, community members are responsible for keeping their sidewalks cleared when 3 or more inches of snow/ice accumulate.
 The requirement applies to sidewalks in both commercial and residential areas.
 Sidewalks must be cleared within 48 hours after a storm has passed.
 The city does not provide resources to help residents physically clear their snow from sidewalks or driveways.

 Find answers to frequently asked questions about plowing and snow removal.